Showing posts sorted by relevance for query Squoval. Sort by date Show all posts

 (1) In cosmetology, a description applied mostly to describe the shape of certain fingernails and faces; essentially an oblong (a rectangle with partially ovoid shorter sides).

-(2) In commerce, a trademark of the bicycle company Cervélo, describing the cross sectional shape of a downtube used in frame construction.
+(2) In commerce, a trademark of the bicycle company Cervélo, describing the cross sectional shape of the downtube used in frame construction.

 1984: A portmanteau word, sq(uare)- + oval.
-Square is from the Middle English square, sqware & squyre from the Old French esquarre & esquerre, (which survives in modern French as équerre), from the Vulgar Latin exquadra, derived from the Latin quadro, from quadrus (square), from quattuor (four).
-Oval is from the Late Latin ovalis, from ovum (egg); it was cognate with the French and Italian ovale and the Dutch ovaal.
-Used both as noun and adjective, coinage is credited to Paula Gilmore, a noted manicurist.
+Square was from the Middle English square, sqware & squyre from the Old French esquarre & esquerre, (which survives in modern French as équerre), from the Vulgar Latin exquadra, derived from the Latin quadro, from quadrus (square), from quattuor (four).
+Oval was from the Late Latin ovalis, from ovum (egg); it was cognate with the French and Italian ovale and the Dutch ovaal.
+Used both as noun and adjective, coinage is credited to Paula Gilmore, a noted manicurist (nail technician) and owner of Tips Nail Salon in San Mateo, California.
+Squoval is a noun & verb, squovaled & squovaled are verbs and squovallike is an adjective; the noun plural is squovals.

 Art of the fingernail

 Squoval is thus a commercial descriptor in the fingernail business rather than a precise geometric description.
 The basic rectangle metaphor is important in fingernail shaping because manicurists borrow from art and architecture the golden ratio which suggests humans find most aesthetically pleasing, shapes with an aspect ratio of about 1.6:1 which, coincidentally, is the relationship between a kilometre and a mile.
 Nails can be shaped beyond the nominally perfect 1.6:1 but tend either to be thought exaggerated or created purely for artistic display, often to create a large surface for designs.
+Manicurists, certainly in the Instagram age, are an imaginative profession and there’s been a proliferation of terms to describe species.
+However, within the fingernail family, there are eight basic genera, practitioners inventing or classifying species as they emerge.
+To date, the lipstick is the only widely-used form which is asymmetric.

 The classic oval is said to be a symmetrical ellipse where the curve of the tip exactly mirrors the curve of the cuticle but, in real-world conditions, the former usually only tends to the latter.
 The shape is natural, flattering and adaptable to both long and short nails.